ido-ofir/core/README.md

 // changed to 5
 ```

-##### binding to a component's state
+### Binding components
-binding to a component's state can be done by adding a `bindings` object to your component definition:
+binding a component's state to the tree can be done by adding a `bindings` object to your component definition:
 ```jsx

 core.tree.set('tableCells', ['one', 'two', 'three']);